segraef/PowerShell/.github/PULL_REQUEST_TEMPLATE.md

 ## Change

 ***Feel free to remove this sample text***
->Thank you for your contribution!
+>Thank you for your contribution !
 Please include a summary of the change and which issue is fixed.
 Please also include relevant motivation and context.
 List any dependencies that are required for this change.

 ## Type of Change